Many non-native speakers opt to consult with a Speech Pathologist to reduce the impact of a foreign accent.

 Instead, accent constitutes a communication variation.
 We all in fact have an accent!
 Accent is something valuable that signifies our origin, our culture and even geographic background.
 It is something to be proud of as part of our identity.
-Your accent represents the historical, social and cultural background.
+Your accent represents your historical, social and cultural background.

 In fact the American Speech, Language, Hearing Association (the American National credentialing association for speech-language pathologists) issued a statement that: